Analytic geometry

 In mathematics, analytic geometry, also known as coordinate geometry or Cartesian geometry, is the study of geometry using a coordinate system.
 This contrasts with synthetic geometry.

-Analytic geometry is used in physics and engineering, and also in aviation, rocketry, space science, and spaceflight.
+Analytic geometry is used in physics and engineering, and also in aviation, rocketry, space science, spaceflight, statistics, economics, and the social sciences.
 It is the foundation of most modern fields of geometry, including algebraic, differential, discrete and computational geometry.

 Usually the Cartesian coordinate system is applied to manipulate equations for planes, straight lines, and circles, often in two and sometimes three dimensions.
 Geometrically, one studies the Euclidean plane (two dimensions) and Euclidean space.
 As taught in school books, analytic geometry can be explained more simply: it is concerned with defining and representing geometric shapes in a numerical way and extracting numerical information from shapes' numerical definitions and representations.
 That the algebra of the real numbers can be employed to yield results about the linear continuum of geometry relies on the Cantor–Dedekind axiom.